gambolputty/wiktionary-de-parser/README.md

 ## Usage

-Clone this repository into you project and import `wiktionary_de_parser` like this:
+Clone this repository to your project and import `wiktionary_de_parser` like this:

 ```python
 from bz2file import BZ2File